Excerpt from the government of Ontario’s ‘Newsroom’

 (a) provide information, instruction and supervision to a worker to protect the health or safety of the worker.”

-Joe Heynsbergen, the supervisor of the worker was found guilty of non-compliance of section 27, subsection 2 (c) of the OHSA which states,
+Joe Heynsbergen, the supervisor of the worker was found guilty of a contravention of section 27, subsection 2 (c) of the OHSA which states,

 “A supervisor shall,